halented/finally-backend/README.md

 # FINALLY!
 AN APP FOR EXTROVERTS

+*This is the backend repository.
+The frontend repository can be found [here](https://github.com/halented/finally-frontend).*

 Are you an extrovert?
 Do you find yourself confused and inept when it comes to respecting the needs of your introvert friends?

 Finally, there is an app for youd!
 With **FINALLY!** AN APP FOR EXTROVERTS, you can: